 The second growth pillar is accelerating growth in its developing and emerging (D&E) markets, which make up a significant portion of the company’s sales.
 The company will focus on its personal care and professional segments in particular, with its largest opportunities coming from places where it has low category penetration and frequency of usage.

 Source: Investor Presentation

-The company’s focus for D&E development is Latin America and China in particular, with smaller markets seeing a meaningful push as well.
-Kimberly-Clark plans to use its significant supply chain and marketing experience to pursue growth in areas where it under-performs today, and that should help drive some incremental growth.
+The company’s focus on D&E development in Latin America and China in particular, with smaller markets, also seeing a meaningful push.
+Kimberly-Clark plans to use its significant supply chain and marketing experience to pursue growth in areas where it underperforms today, which should help drive some incremental growth.

 Kimberly-Clark also continues to pursue cost savings.
-It has managed to grow its earnings–per–share thanks to share repurchases and its cost reduction programs.
+It has grown its earnings-per-share thanks to share repurchases and cost reduction programs.
 With operating margins rising steadily over time, increasing profitability is working to offset somewhat weak revenue numbers.
-Kimberly–Clark’s management team has extended this initiative to 2022, aiming for another $1.5 billion of cumulative savings over the three–year period.
+Kimberly-Clark’s management team has extended this initiative to 2022, aiming for another $1.5 billion of cumulative savings over the three-year period.

 Overall, we expect 5% annual EPS growth over the next five years.

 Kimberly-Clark’s most important competitive advantages are its brands and global scale.
 The company enjoys a leadership position across its brand portfolio and, indeed, across the world.